openstack/ironic/doc/source/admin/adoption.rst

    The above example will fail a re-deployment as a fake image is defined and no instance_info/image_checksum value is defined.
-   As such any actual attempt to write the image out will fail as the image_checksum value is only validated at time of an actual deployment operation.
+   As such any actual attempt to write the image out will fail as the image_checksum value is only validated at the time of an actual deployment operation.

 ..
 NOTE::